 Equally important is order accuracy.
 This applies to both the shipments you receive from suppliers and the orders you send to customers.
 Inaccurate shipments lead to data errors, wasted time, and potential stockouts down the line.
 Meanwhile, incorrect customer orders result in costly returns and frustrated shoppers.
 A good inventory control system helps you maintain precise records, ensuring you have what you need and that your customers always get what they ordered.

-Calculate Lead Time and Reorder Points
+How to Calculate Your Lead Time and Reorder Points

 To prevent stockouts without overstocking, you need to master two key calculations: lead time and reorder points.
 Lead time is the total time it takes from placing an order with your supplier to having the product available for sale.
 Understanding your average lead time is crucial for planning.